 Understanding that planned communities are more than a quality of life issue, the FBEDC recognizes the need to work with developers and local leaders to encourage the growth of planned communities throughout the county.
 Enhanced road systems, improved home values, and exceptional neighborhood-anchored retail, master planned communities support the type of quality development that makes Fort Bend County an attractive option for families and businesses alike.

 The Fort Bend County economic development team offers competitive incentive packages for qualifying companies to support new, expanding, and relocating businesses.
-Targeting the needs and business strategy of individual companies, the Fort Bend EDC, in collaboration with state and local officials, will help develop an aggressive incentive package that matches your company’s relocation or expansion needs.
+Targeting the needs and business strategy of individual companies, the Fort Bend EDC and our partners at the city level, in collaboration with state and local officials, will help develop an aggressive incentive package that matches your company’s relocation or expansion needs.

 State Incentives (Provided by Texas Wide Open For Business Summary)